 The Mimic Systems Spartan was an elusive bit of C-64 hardware that made it Apple II+ compatible.
 It’s one of the more interesting Apple II clones of the 1980s.
 People thought of it as an Apple II+ emulator for the Commodore 64, though it wasn’t emulation in a modern sense.

 Mimic Systems took out full-page ads in all of the Commodore magazines, starting in late 1984, promoting the product heavily.

 The problem with it was that you couldn’t buy one, at least not in 1984 or 85.
 The Spartan finally appeared in 1986, and at that point, not many people wanted one anymore.
 So Spartans are exceedingly rare today.

 But it actually seemed like a decent idea.
 In 1984, that is.

 The C-64, you see, was a bit of a late bloomer.
-It sold like crazy, because it was a 64K computer that cost half as much as any other 64K computer.
+It sold well out of the gate, because it was a 64K computer that cost half as much as any other 64K computer.
 But there wasn’t a lot of software for it during its first couple of years on the market.
 And even once the software did start rolling in, most of it was game software, because the machine happened to be really good for that.

 Meanwhile, the Apple II+ had thousands of software titles available for it, including the spreadsheet Visicalc.
 Coleco successfully marketed an add-on to allow its Colecovision game console to play Atari 2600 games, and I’m sure that idea inspired the creators of the Spartan to try a similar product to make the C-64 compatible with the Apple II+.
 After all, it neatly solved the lack of software to run on the 64.